aimms/how-to/Articles/378/378-single-user-developer-license.rst

 If you previously installed another license, move the **new license** to the top with the *Move Up* button and tick the checkbox.
 The next time you start up AIMMS this license will be used.

-In case of any problems during installation, activation, or running AIMMS, please contact `AIMMS Support <mailto:support@aimms.com>`_.
+In case of any problems during installation, activation, or running of AIMMS, please contact `AIMMS Support <mailto:support@aimms.com>`_.